xxmichaellong/ptcg-sim/README.md

    ```javascript
    const socket = io('http://localhost:4000/');
    ```
-   Ensure that the URL is consistent with the one in the server.
+   Ensure that the URL is consistent with the one in the server.js file.

 3. **Start Local Server:** Use Node.js to start running `server.js` locally.
 This will load the repository, starting with `front-end.js`.
 This file initializes various global variables, sets up the DOM, and registers socket event listeners.

 Feel free to explore the codebase and play around with the sim!
-I'm always happy to answer any questions and open to suggestions.
+I'm happy to answer any questions and I'm always open to suggestions :)

 ## Contributing